antonbezr/Min-Sudoku/README.md

 * draw.js - Draws and updates the Sudoku grid when a change is detected.
 * input.js - Handles all of the input for the game (clicks + keyboard events).

-Libraries used:
-* Icons - Font Awesome.
-* Clipboard functionality - clipboard.js.
+Libraries used: Icons - Font Awesome, Clipboard functionality - clipboard.js.

 ### Backend